10 signs that you are not yet a pack leader

 5.Does your dog jump on you?

 Jumping is a dominance behavior.
 Enough said.
 So when your dog jumps on you, he’s asserting his dominance over you.
 But you can’t just jump on your dog, so you need to let your dog know that his jumping isn’t okay and learn how to manage jumping issues.

 Without rules, boundaries, and limitations, you make yourself out to be a playmate instead of a leader.
 Remember, your dog needs to follow a Pack Leader to feel secure and to be balanced.
 Strive to be your dog’s source of calmness and direction by creating your dog’s calm, submissive state.

 7.Does your dog have the run of the house?

 She is on your bed, on the sofa, in the kitchen, in the bathroom, and going berserk at the front door if anyone dares to ring the bell.
 You need to set boundaries for your pack, so she knows what is and isn’t allowed.
 Follow these tips for building boundaries with your dog.

 8.Does your dog turn a deaf ear to your commands?

 If you haven’t trained your dog in basic obedience, you are losing pack leadership points.
 Work on teaching your dog these five essential commands to establish yourself as Pack Leader and curb behavior issues.
-If your pup is still being hard headed try our new e-collar.

 9.Do you yell at your dog?